ibm-cloud-docs/EventStreams/messagehub120.md

 ## Availability zones
 {: availability_zones}

-For Alpha, initially available in US-South only
+For Alpha, available in US-South only.

 3 availability zones are used
 (A location within a region that IBM Containers runs in.)